-- B.A. in Mathematics - B.S. in Mathematics with three different concentrations (general, theoretical and applied mathematics) - B.S. in Actuarial Mathematics - B.S. in Financial Mathematics - B.S. in Computational Mathematics (joint program with the Department of Computer and Information Science) - B.A. in Adolescence Education for Mathematics Teachers (grades 7-12) - Early Childhood Education Teacher (birth-grade 2) and Childhood Education Teacher (grades 1-6) concentration in Mathematics (joint program with the School of Education) - Minor in Mathematics - Minor in Actuarial and Financial Mathematics - Minor in Statistics - Minor in Data Science (joint program with the Department of Computer and Information Science)
+- B.A. in Mathematics - B.S. in Mathematics with three different concentrations (general, theoretical and applied mathematics) - B.S. in Actuarial Mathematics - B.S. in Financial Mathematics - B.A. in Adolescence Education for Mathematics Teachers (grades 7-12) - Early Childhood Education Teacher (birth-grade 2) and Childhood Education Teacher (grades 1-6) concentration in Mathematics (joint program with the School of Education) - B.S. in Computational Mathematics (joint program with the Department of Computer and Information Science) - Minor in Mathematics